 The game’s most enjoyable aspect is how you get to pull apart the walls and ceilings of miniature homes, so as to get a better look inside them.
 But it’s baffling that so few fixtures are detachable, and that they hold only meaningless, disparate collectibles like hats, insects, basketballs, and pinwheels.
 In the moment, you feel the thrill of spying on some hidden interior world, but then you’re just clumsily activating what are essentially animatronic displays.
 However impressive some of these dioramas and mechanisms may be on the surface, like so much of Giant Giant, they’re ultimately lifeless.

-The game was reviewed using a review code provided by Thunderful Games.
+This game was reviewed using a download code provided by Thunderful Games.

 Developer: Zoink!
 Publisher: Thunderful Games Platform: PSVR Release Date: April 16, 2019 Buy: Game

 Review: Heaven’s Vault Is a Refreshingly Cerebral Take on Navigating History

 The game is ambitious for its translation mechanics and its big-picture look at the evolution of culture through the ages.3.5

 Archaeology in video games is descended almost exclusively from the Indiana Jones School of Marauding, where puzzles help players raid tombs or pilfer uncharted temples in competition with gun-toting rivals.
 Heaven’s Vault, however, has no such trappings of the violent colonialist adventure.
 Your primary engagement with the game is through language, as you must decipher the hieroglyphs of a fallen ancestral empire, making for a refreshingly cerebral take on navigating the remnants of history.